krauskopf/WifiEnergyMonitorFerraris8266/README.md

-This project contains a firmware and schematic for a WiFi based Energy Monitor which can be connected to a electromechanical induction watt-hour meters ('Ferraris-Zähler') using the [ELV Sensor ES-Fer](https://www.elv.de/homematic-zaehlersensor-ferraris-zaehler-es-fer.html), which is normally intended to be used with the Homematic ecosystem.
+This project contains a firmware and schematic for a WiFi based Energy Monitor which can be connected to a electromechanical induction watt-hour meters ('Ferraris-Zähler') using the [ELV Sensor ES-Fer](https://www.elv.de/homematic-zaehlersensor-ferraris-zaehler-es-fer.html), which is normally intended to be used with the HomeMatic ecosystem.
 Using the transmission board described here, the sensor data is made available via WiFi and http RESTfull API.
-This way it can be used in many other scenarios outside Homematic (e.g. Node-Red).
+This way it can be used in many other scenarios outside HomeMatic (e.g. Node-Red).

-An [ESP8266 ESP-12E NodeMcu] WiFi board is used for connectivity and sensor evaluation.
+An ESP8266 ESP-12E NodeMcu WiFi board is used for connectivity and sensor evaluation.

 ![doc/overview.png](doc/overview.png)